orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 *NOTE: This property only applies to the `excel-headings` format.*

-By default, invalid data is skipped during import.
+By default, invalid data rows are skipped during import.

 You can enable the optional import of invalid data with the following property: